 When is MQTT 5 ready for prime time?

 MQTT is typically used in mission critical environments where it’s not acceptable that parts of the infrastructure, broker or client, are unreliable or have some rough edges.
 So it’s typically not advisable to be the very first to try out new things in a critical production environment.

-Here at HiveMQ we expect that the first users will go live to production in late Q3 (September) 2018 and in the subsequent months.
+Here at HiveMQ we expect that the first users will go live to production in Q4 2018 and in the subsequent months.
 After the releases of the Paho library in June and the HiveMQ Early Access version, the adoption of MQTT 5 is expected to increase rapidly.

 So, is MQTT 5 ready for prime time yet (as of December 2017)?
 No.

-Will the new version of the protocol be suitable for production environments in the second half of 2018: Yes, definitely.
+_Will the new version of the protocol be suitable for production environments in late 2018: Yes, definitely.

 Upcoming topics in this series

 We will continue this blog post series in January after the European Christmas Holidays.
 To kick-off the technical part of the series, we will take a look at the foundational changes of the MQTT protocol.
 And after that, we will release one blog post per week that will thoroughly review and inspect one new feature in detail together with best practices and fun trivia.

 If you want us to send the next and all upcoming articles directly into your inbox, just use the newsletter subscribe form below.